cgwire/kitsu/docs/getting-started-client/README.md

 ![Client playlist global page](../img/getting-started/client_playlist_detaill.png)

-With the comment panel, you will be able to write a comment to validate the preview.
+With the comment panel, you will be able to write a comment to approve the preview.

 ![Client playlist global page](../img/getting-started/client_playlist_detail_comment.png)